Fab-Miami/CoinBase-job-application/README.md

 1. Clone this repo (or just copy-paste the code, we won't judge)
 2. Install the required packages:
    ```
-   pip install selenium webdriver_manager
+   pip install requirements.txt
    ```
-3. Update the constants at the top of the script with your info (unless your name is actually Fabrice Colozzi, in which case, hi Fabrice!)
+3. Update the constants at the top of the script with your personal info.
 4. Run the script:
    ```
    python coinbase_applicator.py